godotengine/godot-docs/tutorials/audio/recording_with_microphone.rst

 You will need to enable audio input in the :ref:`Audio > Driver > Enable Input<class_ProjectSettings_property_audio/driver/enable_input>` project setting, or you'll just get empty audio files.

+On iOS and iPadOS, it is also important to set the correct "Session Category" to include "Record" or "Play and Record", this is an advanced project setting under Audio/General/ios

 The structure of the demo
 -------------------------